Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 So here is the deal.
-Contributing Author Dr. Joe Alton, has written a thoughtful article that goes through the history of biological warfare and why we should or should not be concerned.
-He has asked that I distribute this article so that you can learn and become better educated relative to bilogical weapons.
+Contributing Author Dr. Joe Alton has written a thoughtful article that goes through the history of biological warfare and why we should or should not be concerned.
+He has asked that I distribute this article so that you can learn and become better educated relative to biological weapons.

 Ebola as Biological Weapon?

 With Ebola in the news, there are some that have pointed out the possibility that some nations may attempt to weaponize the virus.
 This is a concern that deserves discussion, so let’s talk about something that few consider a likely cause of a collapse scenario: biological warfare.